Pullusb/GP_magnet_strokes/README.md

 <!--
 ## Todo:
+- resample on the fly
+- resample shortcut ?
 - authorize snapping on the same layer as option
 - Brush mode... (complex, maybe on another version)
 -  -->